Portugal in the Reconquista: Campaign of king Afonso III in Algarve, 1249

-By 1249, only the settlements of Aljezur, Faro, Loulé and Albufeira still remained in Muslim hands.
+By 1249, only the settlements of Aljezur, Faro, Loulé, Porches and Albufeira still remained in Muslim hands.
 Their lords had submitted to the authority of the Merínids of Morocco and were difficult to take without the support of a fleet.

-Once king Afonso III had emerged victorious from the civil war that pitted him against his brother, he crossed the mountains of Algarve in the first weeks of March through Almodôvar, at the head of his royal host.
-He was accompanied by his main supporters during the civil war, first among them Dom João de Aboim, but also the heads of the military Orders, such as the master of the Order of Calatrava in Portugal, Dom Lourenço Afonso, and grandmaster Paio Peres Correia at the head of the knights of Santiago, accompanied by Gonçalo Peres Magro, commander of Mértola.
+Once king Afonso III had emerged victorious from the civil war that pitted him against his brother, he prepared to capture the last Muslim cities in Algarve.
+The moment to do so was opportune, as in neighbouring Castile king Ferdinand III had recently captured Valencia, Cordoba and Seville.
+Afonso III crossed the mountains of Algarve in the first weeks of March through Almodôvar, at the head of his royal host.
+He was accompanied by his main supporters during the civil war, first among them Dom João de Aboim, but also the heads of the military Orders, such as the master of the Order of Calatrava in Portugal, Dom Lourenço Afonso, and the experienced grandmaster Paio Peres Correia at the head of the knights of Santiago.

 The important port city of Faro was sieged first.
 Expecting reinforcements from North Africa, the qaid of Faro Alboambre mounted some resistance but once the Portuguese fleet sailed up the river and blocked the port, the city surrendered, thus avoiding pointless bloodshed and ensuring its inhabitants a favorable status under Portuguese authority.

 The flag of Portugal during the reign of king Afonso III.

 Once Faro was captured, Loulé surrendered after little resistance.
 Porches and Albufeira surrendered to the Dom Lourenço Afonso.
 Aljezur, the last town in the Algarve still in Muslim hands, was finally taken on one morning by grandmaster Paio Peres Correia.